jorgebucaran/awsm.fish/README.md

 > Fish is the sassy & user-friendly command line shell you never knew you needed for Linux, macOS, and the whole gang.
 Out with the old-fashioned shells that skimp on features for the sake of every last byte of RAM—finally, a command line shell for the 90s!

 Welcome to the ultimate treasure trove of handpicked plugins, prompts, and other [Fish](https://fishshell.com/) goodies.
 You see, this isn't just any collection—we curate only the best of the best Fish projects for your friendly interactive shell.
-Heads up, this page isn't an official Fish project.
 Got a top-notch project you want featured here?
 [Send us a pull request](https://github.com/jorgebucaran/awesome-fish/fork), join the crew!

 ## Official Resources